spacepy/spacepy/Doc/source/install_linux.rst

     sudo python setup.py install

-Normally the correct Fortan compiler will be found; if compilation fails, try specifying the older GNU compiler at the build step::
+Normally the correct Fortran compiler will be found; if compilation fails, try specifying the older GNU compiler at the build step::

     python setup.py build --fcompiler=gnu